High Plains Environmental Center

 Stephen Hornbeck

-Stephen is the Nursery Sales Manager at HPEC.
-Originally from Kentucky, his experience in ecology began with watershed and riparian restoration work up and down the Appalachian Mountain corridor.
-From stream mapping to fish tissue collection, he knew this was the field for him.
-After moving to Colorado in 2018, he spent most of his free time learning the plant communities of the plains and foothills.
-He is currently a student at CSU, studying for a Master’s of Natural Resource Stewardship specializing in restoration ecology.
-When not buried in the books, he enjoys growing native plants for his garden, going on walks with his daughter, and playing banjo.
+Stephen is the Nursery Manager at HPEC.
+Born in Kentucky, Stephen entered the field of ecology with watershed and riparian restoration work up and down the Appalachian Mountain corridor.
+During stream mapping, fish tissue collection, and habitat assessment inventories, he fell in love with the variation of regional flora adaptations.
+After moving to Colorado in 2018, he began studying evolutionary biology while learning the plant communities of the plains and foothills.
+In his free time, he enjoys growing native plants for his garden, spending time with his daughter, and playing banjo.